"""Logic for snapping points and lines to face nodes and face edges."""

 Snap neigbhoring vertices together that are located within a maximum

-If vertices are located within a maximum distance, they are merged into a
+If vertices are located within a maximum distance, some of them are snapped

 This function also return an inverse index array.
 In case of a connectivity